 Chatterbaits: Up Shallow

 Possibly the best place to throw a chatterbait is up shallow in 2-4 ft of water.
 Here, you can focus on making contact by deflecting off submerged structures like rocks and wood.
 Like a crankbait, that fast change in direction will activate a strike.
 Give your bait a twitch and let it fall as you would a crankbait, and switch up your retrieve each time.
-From a boat, parallel the shoreline and pick out good targets and cast near them and retrieve slow.
+From a boat, parallel the shoreline and pick out good targets and cast near them, and retrieve slowly.

 Chatterbaits: Along The Bottom